Midreshet Rachel Faculty

 Mrs. Karlinsky has been on the Midreshet Rachel v’Chaya staff since 1985.
 She grew up in Philadelphia and studied at the Bais Yaakov Teachers’ Seminary in New York.
 In 1971, she married Rabbi Shaya Karlinsky and they made aliya soon afterward.
 Mrs. Karlinsky graduated from Michlala Jerusalem College for Women with a degree in Tanach and Counseling.
-She also works as a guidance counselor at a girls’ high school near Beit Shemesh.
+She also works as a school guidance counselor most recently in Alon Shvut in Gush Etzion.
 The Karlinsky family lives in Har Nof, Jerusalem. firstname.lastname@example.org

 Rabbi Lerner, after completing his BA in International Relations from Concordia University, left his native Canada to begin his studies at Darche Noam/Shapell’s in 1992.
 After three years of study, he went on to learn at Medrash Shmuel and received Rabbinic Ordination from Rabbi Zalman Nechemia Goldberg shlit”a.
 Rav Yitzchak continues his studies at Medrash Shmuel by day, lectures at Heritage House and teaches both at Midreshet Rachel v’Chaya and Yeshivat Darche Noam/Shapell’s.
 Rabbi Lerner’s brand of enthusiasm lends itself well to his popular tefilla and Ein Yaakov classes.
 He, his wife Michelle, and their children live in Beitar.